gary-van-woerkens/website/content/docs/v2021.07.28/setup/uninstall/community.md

 ## Using YAML (with helm 3)

-If you prefer to not use Helm, you can generate YAMLs from Kubeform chart and uninstall using `kubectl`.
+If you prefer to not use Helm, you can generate YAMLs from the Kubeform chart and uninstall using `kubectl`.

 ```bash
 $ helm template kubeform-provider-*** appscode/kubeform-provider-*** --namespace kubeform | kubectl delete -f -